lasercata/Dotfiles/README.md

 ```
 and download the `vimrc` file from this repository and put it in the file `~/.vimrc`.

+To install the plugins, run `:PlugInstall` in nvim.

 ## neovim-qt template
 The file `ginit.vim` is the configuration file for `neovim-qt` and should be at `~/.config/nvim/ginit.vim` (for Linux).